staticBytess/snake-graphical/README.md

 <img src="lib/c++Logo.gif" style="width: 20%; display: inline-block;">

 <p>
-  It has been a goal of mine for many years to program a graphical game.
+  It has been a goal of mine to program a graphical game.
 Only natural I start my journey with Snake.
   <br>
   You know it, you love it, you played it on your flip-phone.
   <br>